 The Nature Conservancy and The Trust for Public Land will complete all fee simple land acquisitions in collaboration with the Minnesota DNR.
 The Nature Conservancy will also coordinate habitat restoration and enhancement with DNR.

-The Minnesota Land Trust will complete permanent conservation easements and restoration/ enhancement projects in partnership with private landowners.
+The Minnesota Land Trust will complete permanent conservation easements in partnership with private landowners.

 Program Facts